GreatSQL/GreatSQL-Manual/5-enhance/sql-compat/5-3-easyuse-ora-sp-goto-label.md

 BEGIN
 <<label1>>
   BEGIN
-    SELECT a INTO a FROM INFORMATION_SCHEMA.TABLES LIMIT n;
+    SELECT a INTO a FROM information_schema.TABLES LIMIT n;
   EXCEPTION
     WHEN TOO_MANY_ROWS THEN
       BEGIN